 Upon arrival to VSC the morning of your pet’s surgery, we will confirm all necessary forms are completed and signed.
 Then your pet will be admitted for their procedure.
 Your pet will be prepped for their procedure.
 After surgery, and once your pet is recovered from anesthesia, a member of our staff will call to give you a quick update.
 Then Dr. Rose will call to update you with a more detailed account of the surgery and the findings.
 If you have not heard from us, and would feel more comfortable checking in, please feel free to give us a call anytime.
 We will give you the most up-to-date information on the status of your pet.

-The surgery schedule is determined the morning of surgery, and it is dependent upon many factors such as the complexity of each procedure, the patient’s estimated recovery time, special equipment required, etc. Changes in the surgery schedule may happen from time to time.
+The surgery schedule is determined on the morning of surgery, and it is dependent upon many factors such as the complexity of each procedure, the patient’s estimated recovery time, special equipment required, etc. Changes in the surgery schedule may happen from time to time.
+All patients receive continuous care throughout the day whether the patient is the first surgery of the day or the last.
+We limit the number of scheduled surgeries on any surgery day to ensure that the surgery team is not tired or exhausted so even if your pet has to be the last case of the day the surgery team is still on their A-game!

 Similar to a human surgery facility, there is a great deal of preparation required before each procedure to ensure a smooth and safe surgery schedule.
 Allowing enough time for our patients to adjust to the hospital environment can often times help reduce their anxiety.